home-assistant/home-assistant.io/source/_integrations/analytics.markdown

 If enabled, a crash report will be collected when an unexpected error occurs and uploaded to [Sentry](https://sentry.io).
 These reports will help fix bugs and improve performance and stability.

 Crash reports are only visible to the Home Assistant Core developers.
-This feature is currently limited to the Supervisor.
+This feature is currently limited to the [Supervisor](/docs/glossary/#home-assistant-supervisor) and [OS-Agent]([/docs/glossary/#os-agein-supervisor](https://github.com/home-assistant/os-agent)).

 ## Data storage & processing